-The competition will consist of three rounds of judging.
-The competition will involve County and Regional finals, culminating in the National Final which will be a Gala Awards dinner on Saturday 3rd November 2018.
+The National Lottery are seeking entries to the inaugural Good Causes Awards.
+The competition will involve County and Regional finals, culminating in the National Final which will be a Gala Awards dinner on Saturday 2nd November 2019.

-Individuals or members of a community project, a sports club or organization which has received National Lottery funding between the years 2014-2016, can enter the 2018 awards.
-Beneficiaries are judged on how their funds were used to have the most impact on their local community, members or service users.
+If you are an individual or member of a community project, a sports club or organization which has received National Lottery funding between the years 2016-2017, we want to hear from you.
+Beneficiaries will be judged on how their funds were used to have the most impact on their local community, members or service users.

 Note: Notwithstanding Clause 5 of the Good Causes Awards Terms & Conditions, due to the number and weighting of entries received it has been decided to split Dublin into Dublin City and Dublin County for the judging process.

 Download the full completion rules and T&Cs available here